KmanOz/Sonoff-HomeAssistant/README.md

 # Sonoff-HomeAssistant Description

-Sonoff-HomeAssistant is alternative firmware for the brilliant & cheap ($$$ not quality) [ITEAD Sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html) switch that allows you to use your own mqtt broker rather than the pre-defined 'ITEAD CLOUD' service that is shipped with the firmware in the unit.
-This would have to be one of the cheapest IoT switches available today.
-In fact, even if you knew how to build one, the components alone would cost more so why bother.
+Sonoff-HomeAssistant is alternative firmware for the brilliant & cheap ($ not quality) [ITEAD Sonoff Wireless Smart Switch](https://www.itead.cc/smart-home/sonoff-wifi-wireless-switch.html) & the newer [ITEAD Sonoff TH10A/16A Temperature and Humidity Monitoring WiFi Smart Switch](https://www.itead.cc/sonoff-wifi-wireless-switch.html) switch that allows you to use your own mqtt broker rather than the pre-defined 'ITEAD CLOUD' service that is shipped with the firmware in the unit.
+These would have to be some of the cheapest IoT switches available today.
+In fact, even if you knew how to build one from scratch, the components alone would cost more so why bother.

-It's designed to be installed with the Arduino IDE and has been tested on Arduino 1.6.9 but should be backwards & forwards compatible with other versions released.
-I realize there are many versions of mqtt based firmware(s) that have been written for the Sonoff switch, but I found most of them overly complex for my liking.
-This firmware is very basic but stable and just gets the job done.
-There is no RTC, no OTA firmware updates, no frills what so ever just the core functionality the switch needs to turn the relay on and off (and report temperature if using that ver).
-I've found that once the mqtt topic is set and the Sonoff switch has connected to your broker, you don't need to make any modifications to it ever again unless your infrascructure changes (i.e walls in home have moved, light becomes a fan, additional switches added in room etc).
+It's designed to be installed with the Arduino IDE and has been tested on Arduino 1.6.9 but should be backwards & forwards compatible with other versions.
+I realize there are many other mqtt based firmware(s) that have been written for the Sonoff switches, but I found most of them overly complex for my liking.
+This firmware is basic but ***extemely stable*** and just gets the job done.
+There is no RTC, no OTA firmware updates, no frills what so ever just the core functionality the switch requires to turn the relay on and off (and report temperature if using that version).
+I've found that once the mqtt topic is set and the switch has connected to your mqtt broker, you don't need to make any modifications to it ever again unless you make major infrascructure changes (i.e walls in home have moved, light becomes a fan, additional switches added in room etc).
 Even if you add additional switches, if your naming convention is right, the switch will not need to be touched again.

-I've called the project Sonoff-HomeAssistant but the switch could be used for many of the other home automation systems that use a Mosquito broker.
-I'm not sure why you'd want to use anything other than [Home Assistant](https://home-assistant.io/) though :D
+I've called the project Sonoff-HomeAssistant but the switch could be used for many of the other home automation systems that use a mqtt broker.
+I'm not sure why you'd want to use anything other than [Home Assistant](https://home-assistant.io/) though.

-Speaking of Home Assistant, I have included a snippet of how to setup the [switch](https://home-assistant.io/components/switch.mqtt/) component in configuration.yaml and if you've installed Version 1.0t the [sensor](https://home-assistant.io/components/sensor.mqtt/) component as well.
+Speaking of Home Assistant, I have included a snippet of how to setup the [switch](https://home-assistant.io/components/switch.mqtt/) component in configuration.yaml and if you've installed the version that reports temperature the [sensor](https://home-assistant.io/components/sensor.mqtt/) component as well.

 And finally, I did this to help beginners get up and running quickly with HomeAssistant and Sonoff switches.
-A couple of hours of work and you can have your home automated at a fraction of the cost of some of the switches available today.
+A couple of hours of work and you can have your home automated at a fraction of the cost of some of the more expensive power switches available today.

 # Installation

 ## 1. Clone the Repository

 Clone the **Sonoff-HomeAssistant** repository to your local machine.
-Copy the required version (p OR t) to your Arduino directory.
+Copy the required version for your switch to your Arduino directory.
 If using the temperature version of the code, you'll need the DHT library as well.
 It's available all over the internet.

 ``` bash
 $ git clone https://github.com/KmanOz/Sonoff-HomeAssistant